THE ARC CODE

 Section 6.1–ARC's Vision for the Region's Future.

-On November 22, 2010, the Appalachian Regional Commission approved Moving Appalachia Forward: Appalachian Regional Commission Strategic Plan 2011–2016.
+On November 16, 2015, the Appalachian Regional Commission approved "Investing in Appalachia's Future: The Appalachian Regional Commission's Five-Year Strategic Plan for Capitalizing on Appalachia's Opportunities, 2016-2020."
 In that document ARC's vision for the Region's future was announced, as follows:

-Appalachia will achieve socioeconomic parity with the nation.
+Appalachia is a region of great opportunity that will achieve economic parity with the nation.

 The ARC strategic plan is a living document and, as such, it may be amended from time to time to reflect changed circumstances and the experience gained by the Commission partnership members in the implementation of the plan.
 Amendments to the plan's essential elements, including the mission statement, guiding principals and goals, shall be made only at a Governors' Quorum Meeting.
 Amendment or waiver of implementing guidelines authorized by this chapter may be approved at a Commission meeting of the federal co-chairman and alternates.

 ARC's mission is to innovate, partner and invest to build community capacity and strengthen economic growth in Appalachia.